Application deadline: October 10, 2023 (at 5:00 p.m. EST)

 2 Greece-Turkey Fulbright Joint Research Award

-This joint award is provided by the Greek and Turkish Fulbright Commissions and allows students to engage in comparative trans-regional research and/or independent study.
-Up to two awards per academic year are open to candidates at all degree levels, but preference is given to Master’s and Ph.D. candidates are preferred, well-researched projects by recent college/university graduates will also be accepted.
+This joint award is provided by the Greek and Turkish Fulbright Commissions and allows students to engage in comparative trans-regional research and/or study.
+Up to two awards per academic year are open to candidates at all degree levels.
+While applications from Master and Ph.D. candidates are preferred, well-researched projects by recent college/university graduates will also be accepted.
 Applications from all fields will be considered; however, preference will be given to applicants in the following fields related to Greece and Turkey: environmental studies, marine biology, disaster management and emergency preparedness, Classical, Byzantine, Ottoman studies, political science, social sciences, classical studies / archaeology, cultural policy, music and the arts, and tourism (including eco- and agro-tourism).
-The award is for 8-9 months with at least 4 months spent in each country.
+The award is for 9 months with 4.5 months spent in each country.
 Applicants may select which country to visit first, depending on the needs of their project.

-Following the Americans with Disabilities Act (ADA), all applications will be evaluated without prejudice toward individuals with disabilities and the Turkish Fulbright Commission encourages applications from individuals with disabilities.
-Fulbright Greece is fully committed to recognizing the inherent dignity and worth of every person, and to the provision of equal rights and opportunities.
+Following the Americans with Disabilities Act (ADA), all applications will be evaluated without prejudice toward individuals with disabilities.
+The Turkish Fulbright Commission and Fulbright Greece are fully committed to recognizing the inherent dignity and worth of every person, and to the provision of equal rights and opportunities.

 Recruitment for all educational exchange programs is based on open, and fair national competition, and on individual merit and academic excellence.
 Transparency in the selection process is assured.